Toric geometry and integral affine structures in non-archimedean mirror symmetry: Introduction

-The retraction in Theorem A should be closely related to the tropical contractions constructed in \cite{Ya}, from a tropical Calabi--Yau variety $V$ to an associated integral affine manifold $B$.
-In particular, the setting of Yamamoto applies to toric degenerations of Calabi--Yau varieties constructed by Gross \cite{Gro05}; in such case, the tropical contraction maps onto the dual complex of the degeneration and induces on it the singular integral affine structure defined in \cite{Gro05}.
-Relations between (co)homology groups of $V$ and $B$ are also studied in \cite{Ya}.

-Finally, the non-archimedean retraction $\pi$ of Theorem A yields an integral affine structure whose discriminant locus is of codimension 2.
-We recall that the $2$-codimensionality of the discriminant is expected from the SYZ heuristic at the topological level; in Theorem A, this is achieved by construction of $\pi'$, building on the results in \cite{NXY}.
+\item $\pi$ induces an integral affine structure on $\Sk(X) \setminus \Gamma$, which is the same as the one constructed in \cite{Gro05,Li,HJMM}. \end{itemize} \end{thmx} Notably, while this retraction agrees with the one from \cite[Theorem A]{PS} over the complement of the discriminant locus, both retractions differ over the discriminant locus, as was pointed out to us by Yuto Yamamoto, see \cref{sec:comparison}.
+This implies, in particular, that in the non-archimedean setting an affinoid torus fibration does not have in general a unique compactification over a discriminant locus of codimension $2$. \\Finally, the non-archimedean retraction $\pi$ of \cref{intro:main quintic} yields an integral affine structure whose discriminant locus is of codimension 2.
+We recall that the $2$-codimensionality of the discriminant is expected from the SYZ heuristic at the topological level; in \cref{intro:main quintic}, this is achieved by construction of $\pi'$, building on the results in \cite{NXY} and on \cref{intro:main thm Z}.
 In the setting of the Gross--Siebert program, given a singular integral affine manifold $B$, one can produce, using classical moment maps, a topological torus fibration over $B$, which however has a discriminant locus of codimension 1, see \cite[§2.1]{RS20}.
-In the series of recent or upcoming papers \cite{RZ21a,RZ21,RZ}, Ruddat and Zharkov develop a strategy which solves this problem - at least at the topological level - and works in arbitrary dimension. \\More precisely, the authors are able to construct a torus fibration with discriminant locus of codimension 2 in $B$, isotopic to the previous fibration, and with a symplectic structure on the complement of a codimension 2 subset in the total space.
-Note that the total space of this resulting fibration will not be a manifold in general, as it could have orbifold singularities.
+In the series of recent or upcoming papers \cite{RZ21a,RZ21,RZ}, Ruddat and Zharkov develop a strategy which solves this problem - at least at the topological level - and works in arbitrary dimension. \\Let us briefly describe the organization of the paper. \\In \cref{Sec:preliminaries}, we introduce some notation and collect some basic facts about toric varieties.
+We also define Berkovich spaces and recall the definition of skeletons and retractions we will be using. \cref{Section toric thm} is devoted to the proof of \cref{intro:main thm Z}.
+Finally, in \cref{sec:quintic 3-fold} we study in detail the example of the degeneration of quintic 3-folds and prove \cref{intro:main quintic} by applying the results of the previous sections.
+We also compare our results to various constructions existing in the literature.